Last updated: 10/7/2024

 Clinical Testing and Workup

-Laboratory tests that are used to diagnose these disorders include blood tests to determine serum electrolyte levels, specifically potassium, chloride, bicarbonate, magnesium, renin, and aldosterone levels and urine tests to determine the presence of prostaglandin E2 and urine electrolytes, including sodium, chloride, potassium, calcium and magnesium.
+Laboratory tests that are used to diagnose these disorders include blood tests to determine serum electrolyte levels, specifically potassium, chloride, bicarbonate, magnesium, renin and aldosterone levels and urine tests to determine the presence of prostaglandin E2 and urine electrolytes, including sodium, chloride, potassium, calcium and magnesium.

 Treatment

-The treatment of the Bartter syndromes is directed toward the specific symptoms that are apparent in each individual.
+The treatment of the Bartter syndromes is directed toward the specific symptoms that are apparent in each affected person.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians or general internists, kidney specialists (nephrologists or pediatric nephrologists) and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
-Genetic counseling is recommended for affected individuals and their families.
-Psychosocial support for the entire family is essential as well.
+Pediatricians or general internists, kidney specialists (nephrologists or pediatric nephrologists) and other healthcare professionals may need to systematically and comprehensively plan the most adequate treatment.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.